 Secure driver buy-in

 Fleet maintenance is a collaborative process between drivers and mechanics.
-Drivers are likely to be the first to notice an issue with a vehicle, so it’s key to promote a good relationship between your maintenance team and your drivers.
+Drivers are likely to be the first to notice an issue with a vehicle, so it’s key to promote a good relationship between your maintenance team and your drivers instead of falling into the fleet maintenance division.
 If any driver habits are affecting the maintenance of the vehicle, that conversation should come from the supervisor, not the mechanic, to avoid adding friction to the maintenance workflow.

 By empowering drivers to take ownership of fleet maintenance, they become invested in the process.
 You could even try running a friendly competition to see whose vehicles have the best PM ratio to encourage drivers to report issues as soon as they spot them.